ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 service can be decomposed into some peer tunnel interface sub- services and IP connectivity sub-service.
 If some metrics are evaluated to indicate unhealthy for specific sub-service, some symptoms will be present.
-Incident server may identify the incident based on symptoms, and then report it to upper layer system.
+Incident process may identify the incident based on symptoms, and then report it to incident handler within the Operation Support System (OSS).
 So, SAIN can be one way to identify incident, services, sub-services and metrics can be preconfigured via APIs defined by service assurance YANG model {{?RFC9418}} and incident will be reported if symptoms match the condition of incident.

 ## Relationship with RFC8969